jwworth/sql-workshop/agenda.md

    arrow) are your friends.
 2. Please maximize your terminal window and your font size!
 Code should always be easy to read.
 3. If you get stuck, let us know right away!
 We want you to succeed today.
-Best debugging tip: read the error message.
+4. #1 debugging tip: read the error message.

 Throughout the day, we will create a PostgreSQL database and add to it, covering the basic SQL commands.
 Expect a short introduction to the command,